HKU-BAL/megabox/index.md

 layout: default
 ---

 MEGABOX is a web platform for hosting up-to-date [MEGAHIT][MEGAHIT] assemblies of publicly available but challenging metagenome sequence data.
-If you have any questions or think there are any other public datasets that worth assembling, please file us an [issue][issue].
+If you have any questions or think there are any other public datasets that worth assembling, please file an [issue][issue].

 ### Highlights
 * [Assemblies of Great Prairie Soil Metagenome Grand Challenge Datasets][GrePraGChallenge]